hmirin/youtyper/README.md

         - ```Lesson``` is basically text to type and metadata.
     - Unknown command line options are passed to the ```LessonGenarator``` class as list.

-2. Custom Analytics
+2. Custom Analyzer

-- You must provide a custom ```Analyzer``` to create your custom analytics.
+- You must provide a custom ```Analyzer``` to use your custom analytics.
     - ```Analyzer``` must generate printable text to show user, and dict to save with lesson.
         - ```Analyzer``` must implement ```analyze``` method which returns ```(Dict, str)```
     - Unknown command line options are passed to the ```LessonGenarator``` class as list.
-        - The prefix is stripped before the option passed to the custom class.
         - You can specify multiple ```Analyzer``` and all the unknown options are passed to all ```Analyzer```.
             - Check your option is not shared by other analyzers unintentionally.

 ## Lesson Log

-For further analytics, youtyper saves every lesson log to the ```.youtyper/logs``` under the user's home folder.
+For further analytics, youtyper saves every lesson log to the ```.youtyper``` directory under the user's homedir.

 A lesson log is a json file named as ```yyyymmdd_hhmmss_[lesson_name]_[lesson_id].json```.